carhubcentralts-hue/prosaasil/replit.md

 Multi-Tenant Security: Business identification via `BusinessContactChannel` or `Business.phone_e164`, rejection of unknown phone numbers, isolated prompts, agents, leads, calls, and messages per business, universal warmup for active businesses, 401 errors for missing authentication context, and comprehensive Role-Based Access Control (RBAC).

 Performance is optimized with explicit OpenAI timeouts (4s + max_retries=1), increased Speech-to-Text (STT) streaming timeouts, and warnings for long prompts.
-AI responses prioritize short, natural conversations with `max_tokens=120` for `gpt-4o-mini` and a `temperature` of 0.15.
+AI responses prioritize short, natural conversations with `max_tokens=60` (15-word hard limit for phone calls) for `gpt-4o-mini` and a `temperature` of 0.15.
+Audio streaming uses tx_q queue with 90% backpressure to prevent send queue overflow.
 A FAQ Hybrid Fast-Path uses OpenAI embeddings (cosine similarity ≥0.78) with keyword regex fallback, Hebrew normalization, and channel filtering for sub-2s responses (~1-1.5s) on voice calls (≤200 chars), running BEFORE AgentKit for simple queries.
 WhatsApp send requests route to AgentKit to execute the `whatsapp_send` tool.
 Prompts are loaded exclusively from `BusinessSettings.ai_prompt`.
 STT reliability benefits from relaxed validation, Hebrew numbers context, 3-attempt retry for +30-40% accuracy on numbers, and longest partial persistence.
 Voice consistency is maintained with a male Hebrew voice (`he-IL-Wavenet-D`) and masculine phrasing.
 Agent behavioral constraints enforce not verbalizing internal processes.

 ## Technical Implementations